 The comparative financial information of the Company for the year ended March 31, 2022, and the transition date opening balance sheet as of April 1, 2021, is included in these Ind AS financial statements.
 These statements are based on the financial statements prepared in accordance with the Companies (Accounting Standards) Rules, 2006.
-We audited the financial statements for the year ended March 31, 2022, while another auditor conducted the audit for the year ending March 31, 2021, and issued an unmodified opinion on those audited financial statements.
+We audited the financial statements for the years ended March 31, 2022, and March 31, 2021, and issued an unmodified opinion on those audited financial statements.
 These financial statements have been restated to comply with Ind AS, and we have audited the adjustments to the said comparative financial information for the difference in Accounting Principles adopted by the Company upon transitioning to Ind AS.